qlcchain/qlcchain.github.io/docs/api/rpc/dod_settlement.md

 Generate a block to notify the resouce can be used now.

 - **Parameters**:
-  - `address`:operator's qlc address
+  - `address`: operator's qlc address
-  - `orderId`: order's id from sonata api
+  - `internalId`: internal id of this order
   - `productId`: array of product's id from sonata api
 - **Returns**:
   - `block`: a block